-The following information provides a brief overview of members of the cancer care team and includes a short list of questions that you and the person with cancer may want to ask about treatment.
+The following information provides a brief overview of members of the cancer care team.

 Pulmonologist

 A pulmonologist, or lung doctor, is a physician who specializes in diseases of the airway and lungs.
 If the person with cancer is found to have one or more nodules, sometimes referred to as 'spots', on his or her lungs based on a chest x-ray or a CT scan, then a pulmonologist may be one of the first physicians the patient will see.
 A pulmonologist's focus is to aid in reaching a diagnosis, including helping to determine whether the nodule seems to be lung cancer.
 The patient's consultation with a pulmonologist may include various procedures, such as bronchoscopy and biopsies.